rainsummer613/slca/README.md

 ![image](https://user-images.githubusercontent.com/32509711/150928717-d543b1bb-091c-4c06-9a4d-143f11604eea.png)

-## How to use
-Model can be used with the parameters that we found during optimization, or with any other parameters.
-If you want to try to find more optimal parameters - you need to complete the next step and retrain the model.

-If you just want to check it out - please run the `example.ipynb` file. **What you need**:
-- a pretrained saliency model,
-- a picture to simulate the fixations on it,
-- maybe some human RT data to evaluate the model performance.

-**What you get**:
-- a saliency map,
-- a sequence of the fixation durations,
-- a simple graph which shows their distribution,
-- if you provided the human data, then also its comparison to the simulated data.

 ## How to train
 1) Install all required libraries from the `requirements.txt`.
 2) Prepare your **training data**.
 Create a `data` folder which contains 3 things: files `all_coords.json` (`data/all_coords.json`) and `all_rts.json` (`data/all_rts.json`), and directory `smaps` (`data/smaps`).